What is the hospital information system?

 Claims billing and financial management

 This feature allows healthcare facilities to closely monitor and manage their financial condition.
 The software integrates automatic payment features and insurance integration, enabling quick and accurate payment transactions and claims.
+This minimizes human error and accelerates reimbursement cycles.

 Pharmacy and inventory management